Wednesday, March 25, 2009

 But remember that channel marketing listed on the home page?
 It’s pretty limited.
 Dealers and similar channel partners can be assigned Act-On accounts with access to the library of marketing materials, including documents and email templates.
 They can also import lists and execute email campaigns.
 The parent company can’t use the partners’ lists (always a sensitive issue) but does have access to responders.
 At present, email templates are either fully locked-down (no changes allowed) or totally open.
 Act-On plans to refine this so the parent can allow partners to change some portions of the template and not others.
 Even with these changes, the channel management features in Act-On don’t compare with Marketbright or Treehouse International.
 (For more information, see my blog post on Marketbright and my post on Treehouse International.)

-Whether you’d be comfortable with Act-On’s list-based approach depends on how you would use the system.
-Pricing is less likely to be an obstacle.
-The company charges for “active” contacts (defined as having an interaction or receiving a message), starting at $499 per month for 5,000 active contacts and reach $1,499 per month for 25,000.
-It’s hard to compare this with other vendors since most charge based on database size or communication volume.
-But it seems competitive with small business-oriented demand generation systems and lower those products aimed at larger firms.
+Pricing is based on the number of “active” contacts (defined as having an interaction or receiving a message), starting at $500 per month for 5,000 active contacts.
+It’s hard to compare this with other vendors, since most charge based on database size or communication volume.
+But it seems competitive with small business-oriented demand generation systems and lower than products aimed at larger firms.
 There are no set-up fees, clients can have month-to-month contracts, and you can start with a 30 day free trial.
 So this is a pretty easy system to buy.

 Act-On also offers a sales automation system that could be an alternative to Salesforce.com.
 Pricing on this starts at $14.95 per month for three users and 1,000 contacts.

-Act-On released its beta version in June 2008 and started selling last October.
-The company is now up to about 25 clients.
+Act-On released its beta version in June 2008 and started selling that October.
+As of April 2010 it had about 80 clients.
 Most are small or mid-sized, but they also include Cisco, which invested in Act-On in 2008.

 David, thanks for the very detailed review of our service.